KITmetricslab/covid19-forecast-hub-de/README.md

 An interactive visualization of the different forecasts can be found [here](https://jobrac.shinyapps.io/app_forecasts_de/).

 The effort parallels the [US COVID-19 forecast hub](https://github.com/reichlab/covid19-forecast-hub) run by the UMass-Amherst Influenza Forecasting Center of Excellence based at the [Reich Lab](https://reichlab.io/).
-We are in close exchange with the Reich Lab team and follow the general structure and [data format](https://github.com/reichlab/covid19-forecast-hub#data-model) defined there.
+We are in close exchange with the Reich Lab team and follow the general structure and [data format](https://github.com/reichlab/covid19-forecast-hub#data-model) defined there, see also this [Wiki entry](https://github.com/reichlab/covid19-forecast-hub/tree/master/data-processed#data-submission-instructions) for more details.

 Unlike in the more advanced US COVID19 forecast hub, forecasts are currently not submitted to us by pull request.
 Instead, we actively collect available forecasts from various teams and re-format them in a standardized way.